Generic selectors

 • Family: Testudinidae

-• Origin: India, Pakistan, & Sri Lanka
+• Origin: India, Pakistan, and Sri Lanka

 • Diet: Herbivore